gitMaksimAl/C_Sharp_Seminar/README.md

 Workin with integer, for cicle, counters, massive.

 ## Lesson 5
-Workin with array, make array from another array, cycles, examinations, modulo calculation,
+Workin with array, make array from another array, cycles, examinations, modulo calculation, array of doubles, use pseudo-random function.